MECHANICAL TELEVISION LINK INDEX

 answers at end.
 Learn process & end with circuit.

-- Discrete DC amplifier
+Discrete DC Amplifier

 Schematic.
 Experiments with discrete, transistor, direct-coupled amplifier.
 This circuit might